-The question here is whether Disney’s latest restriction on Membership Extras should make those considering Disney Vacation Club look at a direct purchase instead of one via resale.
+The question is whether Disney’s restrictions on Membership Extras or resort usage should make those considering Disney Vacation Club look at a direct purchase instead of one via resale.
 For the purposes of brevity, we will assume you’re going to make a purchase one way or the other, and will thus overlook the threshold question of whether it’s a smart purchase to begin with.
-(An analysis that absolutely should be performed and not assumed.
-Our DVC Buying Guide can assist you in that.)

-Let’s start by looking at the key Membership Extra, which is the Annual Pass discount at Walt Disney World.
-On the Platinum Passes, Disney Vacation Club members save $100 per person (if you’re able to make use of the Gold Pass, it’s effectively a $200/person discount), per year for everyone in the same household.
-For a family of 4, that’s $400 per year.
+Next, let’s turn to Membership Extras, starting with the main one: discounted Annual Passes at Walt Disney World.
+On the Platinum Passes, Disney Vacation Club members save $145 per person (if you’re able to make use of the Gold Pass, it’s over a $200/person discount), per year for everyone in the same household.
+For a family of 4, that’s $580 per year.
 That’s a pretty significant discount, and could be enough to close the gap on its own, so let’s have a little fun with math.

 Since Saratoga Springs Resort is our home resort and the one I recommend to many prospective purchasers, we’ll use it for our example.
-(If you’re dead-set on a different resort–particularly the newer ones like the Poly Villas or Grand Floridian–you will want to do the math yourself with current prices, because the smaller gap between resale and direct prices dramatically change the comparison.)
+If you’re dead-set on a different resort, you will want to do the math yourself with current prices, because the smaller gap between resale and direct prices dramatically change the comparison.

-Currently, purchasing Saratoga directly from Disney costs $140 per point, making it one of the more attractive Walt Disney World DVC resorts.
-By contrast, average prices on the resale market are around $82 for contracts of 150 points.
+At the time of publication, purchasing Saratoga directly from Disney costs $160 per point, making it one of the more attractive Walt Disney World DVC resorts.
+By contrast, average prices on the resale market are around $100 for contracts of 150 points.
 We’ll use that 150 level because that’s about the “average” baseline Disney Vacation Club contract.

 This still is not an apples to apples comparison.
 In the case of buying resale, you’re saving that money on the initial purchase price, rather than over the course of time.
 If you are financing your purchase (something we do notrecommend with Disney Vacation Club), you should always take the upfront savings, and buy via resale.
 The interest on the difference in the purchase prices will negate any long-term savings.